yanateras/cobwebhook/README.md

 defmodule Pipeline do
   use Plug.Builder

+  def secrets do
+   ["1cb606ad1ccf30f99f60c8bc1d0bfec9"]
+  end

-  plug Cobwebhook.Slack, ["1cb606ad1ccf30f99f60c8bc1d0bfec9"]
+  plug Cobwebhook.Slack, &__MODULE__.secrets/0
   plug Webhook
 end
 ```

-Takes a list of valid secrets.
-On valid request, sets `conn.assigns.payload`
+Takes a function that returns a  list of valid secrets.
+On valid request, sets
-and `conn.assigns.secret` and forwards request to the next plug in the pipeline.
+`conn.assigns.payload` and `conn.assigns.secret` and forwards request to the next
+plug in the pipeline.